Update July 2018 - New Requirements for ATOL Reporting Accountants - Guidance Note 10 published as an appendix to ORS3.

 development (CPD) in order to best equip their members to successfully undertake ATOL work.
 It also means that

-professional bodies will have in place a more professional regime that focuses on the demonstration of competence,
+professional accountancy bodies will have in place a more professional regime that focuses on the demonstration of competence,

 helping to reduce overall risks in the market of reporting false or inaccurate financial information by ATOL